 A tribute to Stan Ward

-Wolverhampton born and bred, the inimitable Stan Ward sadly passed away on Saturday 25 February 2017 while taking part in round four of the Staffs Individual Winter League on the Shropshire Union Canal at High Onn, Church Eaton, Staffordshire.
-Here’s a short tribute to Stan, brought to you by Lynn Cope and Paul Turner.
+Five years have shot by since the inimitable Stan Ward sadly passed away whilst taking part in round four of the Staffs Individual Winter League on the Shropshire Union Canal at High Onn, Church Eaton, Staffordshire.
+Here’s a short tribute to Stan, originally written in 2017 and brought to you by our weekly match results co-ordinator, Lynn Cope and Paul Turner.

 A life full of fishing contests

 Wolverhampton born and bred, Stan was believed to be in his late 70s when he passed away and was the youngest of nine children.
 Stan was a veteran of many a canal fishing campaign, stretching back for half a century.
 Throughout his illustrious career, Stan fished for the likes of West End Working Men’s Club and was a stalwart of JTE Wolves in super league, winter league, NFA nationals and NFA regional finals.
 Stan also fished for Whitmore Reans CAA and Wolverhampton AA.
 He won a silver medal fishing for Four Ashes AC in the NFA Division 3 National in 2008 and spent his later years fishing under the banner of Bilston Angling Centre.